persapiens/Course/HW/HW0-Z.md

 ### Answer conceptual questions (10)

-* What is heredoc, and why might it be useful?
+* 1. Explain class philosophy of "Understand how it works"
-* Explain what does it mean by "Commits are NOT diffs"?
+* 2. What is heredoc, and why might it be useful?
-* What are signs of a bad kanban board?
+* 3. Explain what does it mean by "Commits are NOT diffs"?
-*
+* 4. What are signs of a bad kanban board?
-* a
+* 5. Why are nightly builds useful?
-* a
+* 6. Explain "Every Feature is an Experiment"
-* Explain "Every Feature is an Experiment"
+* 7. What does it mean by "Comfort the Customer with Discomfort"
-* a
+* 8. Explain "You are the Support Person"
-* b
+* 9. Why can sharing an api key be problematic?
-* c
+* 10. What differences did you observe between the two cloud provider apis you tried?

 ### Complete provisioning workshop (20)